 Amy Sherald is an African American contemporary artist best known for her realistic depictions of black people’s daily lives and their experiences in her paintings.

-Her evident intentions to challenge conventions about racism drove her towards this.
+Her evident intentions to challenge conventions about racism drove her towards her art.

 In 2016, Sherald became the first black woman to win the National Portrait Gallery’s Outwin Boochever Portrait Competition with her painting, “Miss Everything.”

-She was also the first black artist to receive this call-up, making her one of the most famous contemporary black artists of the modern era.
+She was also the first black artist to receive this call-up, making her a true role modern for all black artists today!